Acceleration of positive muons by a radio-frequency cavity

-The measurement of $\varepsilon_\mathrm{norm,rms}$ for the accelerated muon beam was conducted using the quadrupole scan method~\cite{qscan}.
-The rms beam sizes of the muon beam after the BM were measured for different quadrupole strengths of QM2.
-Figure~\ref{fig:profile} shows an example of the measured muon beam profile when $I_1=0.9$~A and $I_2=-0.75$~A, measured during the quadrupole scan for $\varepsilon_\mathrm{norm,rms}$ in the vertical plane.
-The rms of the beam profile along the horizontal (x) and vertical (y) axis were calculated from the signal distribution.
-The signal-to-noise ratio, approximately 50 based on the measurements taken under the laser off-resonance condition, was accounted for in the rms calculation.
-In the case of the profile shown in Fig.~\ref{fig:profile}, the rms beam size along the y-axis was $0.87 \pm 0.05 ^{+0.06}_{-0.10}$~mm, where the first uncertainty was statistical and second systematic.
+The measurement of $\varepsilon_\mathrm{norm,rms}$ for the accelerated muon beam was conducted using the quadrupole scan method, which determines the transverse phase-space distribution of the beam with a quadrupole magnet and a beam profiler~\cite{qscan}.
+The rms beam sizes after the BM were measured for different quadrupole strengths of QM2.
+Figure~\ref{fig:profile} shows an example of the muon beam profile when $I_1=0.9$ and $I_2=-0.75$~A, measured during the quadrupole scan for $\varepsilon_\mathrm{norm,rms}$ in the vertical plane.
+The rms beam sizes along the horizontal ($x$) and vertical ($y$) axes were calculated from the signal distribution.
+The rate of background events was evaluated under the laser off-resonance condition.
+Although the origin of the background events remains unidentified, the signal-to-noise ratio was evaluated to be approximately 50 and included in the rms calculation.
+For the profile shown in Fig.~\ref{fig:profile}, the rms beam size along the $y$ axis was $0.87 \pm 0.05 ^{+0.06}_{-0.10}$~mm, where the first uncertainty was statistical and second systematic.
 The systematic uncertainty, originating from the uncertainty in the number of background events, was evaluated using a Monte Carlo simulation.

 Figure~\ref{fig:q-scan} shows the results of the quadruple scan.
 The normalized rms emittance, $\varepsilon_\mathrm{norm,rms}$, was estimated by fitting them using the transfer matrix, which included QM1, QM2, BM, and the drift space.
 Data points corresponding to beam sizes larger than 5 mm were excluded from the fit, as larger beam sizes could introduce bias in the rms calculation due to detector size limitations.
-The momentum spread of the muon beam, evaluated to be $dp/p = (1.10^{+0.02}_{-0.11})\times10^{-2}$ from PARMTEQM, was included in the fitting function to account for the dispersion.
-The uncertainty of the momentum spread originated from the rf-power evaluation.
+The momentum spread of the muon beam, evaluated to be $dp/p = (1.10^{+0.02}_{-0.11})\times10^{-2}$ from \texttt{PARMTEQM}, was included in the fitting function to account for the dispersion.
+The uncertainty of the momentum spread originated from the rf power evaluation.